IBM/credit-risk-workshop-cpd/workshop/data-visualization-and-refinery/README.md

 ![Filter Operation](../.gitbook/assets/images/dr/dr-filter-operation.png)

-* We want to make sure that there are no empty values, and there may to be some for the *STREETADDRESS* column, so let's fix that.
-Click on `filter` and choose the *STREETADDRESS* column from the drop down, then the Operator *Is empty*, then `Apply`:
+* We want to make sure that there are no empty values, and there may to be some for the *StreetAddress* column, so let's fix that.
+Click on `filter` and choose the *StreetAddress* column from the drop down, then the Operator *Is empty*, then `Apply`:

 ![Filter is empty](../.gitbook/assets/images/dr/dr-filter-is-empty.png)

-If nothing shows up in this filter, it means that the 1000 rows we are previewing do not have any empty values for *STREETADDRESS*.
+If nothing shows up in this filter, it means that the 1000 rows we are previewing do not have any empty values for *StreetAddress*.
 On the other hand, we may see some empty values.

 * Now, click on the counter-clockwise "back" arrow, to remove the filter.
 Alternately, we can just remove the filter under the *Steps*: